BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 {: .challenge}

-Using what you learned from optional lessons 1 and 2, you can now write a script to filter FASTA files, and distribute it to others.
+Using what you learned from optional lessons 1 and 2, you can now write a script to filter FASTA files and distribute it to others.